jruchaud/bootstrap-electron-babel-browserify-react-sass/README.md

-# Electron + babel + browserify + react + sass
+# Electron + babel + react + sass

 What project contains ?
-- Simple bootstrap with electron, babel, browserify, react and sass
+- Simple bootstrap with electron, babel, react and sass
 - Use npm for compilation
 - Eslint